 Acids are used to slough away dead skin, brighten a dull complexion and improve texture.
 You’ll either get alpha-hydroxy acids (such as glycolic or lactic acids) or beta-hydroxy acids (salicylic acid); both types work on the top layer of the skin, but BHAs also work deeper into the pores, making them great for anyone with spot-prone skin.

-2. Salicylic Acid 2% Solution (£4) is for spot-prone skin types.
-It works deep down inside the pores to fight blemishes but also improves any skin clarity over time.
+For spot-prone skin types, this works deep down inside the pores to fight blemishes but also improves any skin clarity over time.
 Ideal if you have scarring left over from spots.
 This comes in a small dropper bottle so you can apply directly to blemishes.
 Use it morning and night after cleansing.

-3. Azelaic Acid Suspension 10% (£6) is made from an ingredient produced by the yeast that lives on normal skin.
-It brightens skin tone and evens texture, tackling marks left by blemishes too.
+Made from an ingredient produced by the yeast that lives on normal skin this brightens skin tone and evens texture, tackling marks left by blemishes too.
 This lightweight cream-gel suits all skin types.
 Use it morning and night after water-based serums.

-5. AHA 30% + BHA 2% Peeling Solution (£7) is ideal for anyone serious about exfoliation.
-The red-hued peel is a light liquid solution.
+Ideal for anyone serious about exfoliation, the red-hued peel is a light liquid solution.
 There’s a slight tingling sensation, but you’ll be left with seriously bright skin.
 Use this twice a week for 10 minutes each time after cleansing and toning.

-6. Alpha-Lipoic Acid 5% (£6) is another potent exfoliator.
-It’s unstable in water, so this solution can feel quite oily on the skin before it sinks in.
+Another potent exfoliator, ALA is unstable in water, so this solution can feel quite oily on the skin before it sinks in.
 It exfoliates, brightens and protects the complexion.
 Since it’s strong stuff, apply two to three drops two to three times a week.
 Use it at night after water-based products.

 Best for Everyone